britram/taps-transports/draft-ietf-taps-transports.md

 ## Stream Control Transmission Protocol (SCTP)

-SCTP is a message-oriented standards track transport protocol.
+SCTP is a message-oriented IETF standards track transport protocol.
 The base protocol is specified in {{RFC4960}}.
 It supports multi-homing and path failover to provide resiliance to path failures.
 An SCTP association has multiple streams in each direction, providing in-sequence delivery of user